XFM Manchester

-XFM Manchester was a commercial radio station broadcasting alternative and indie music to Manchester in North West England.
+XFM Manchester was an Independent Local Radio station broadcasting alternative and indie music to Manchester in North West England.

 It built on the brand and format established by XFM London.
 The majority of programming was shared but some was produced specifically for Manchester.
 At its launch in 2006 it was owned by GCap Media, and later became part of the Global Radio group.

-In September 2015 the station was replaced, along with XFM London, by Radio X.
+In September 2015, the station was replaced, along with XFM London, by Radio X.

 Launch

 XFM Manchester was awarded a 12-year (until 2017) FM radio licence on 9 June 2005, beating 18 rival bids.
 Established local radio presenter Terry Christian was cited in the licence application document but he remained at the relaunched BBC Radio Manchester.